prooph/event-store-benchmarks/README.md

 For MySQL you need server version >= 5.7.9.
 For Postgres you need server version >= 9.4.

+## Test Results

+You can check our [test results here](https://gist.github.com/prolic/22ddcace2364be40e569cccecb0fe142).

+They were running a notebook with Intel(R) Core(TM) i7-5500U CPU @ 2.40GHz

 ## Usage

 1) Have MySQL, MariaDB and Postgres installed and running